-The course begins with a review of the cardiovascular system (heart and blood vessels) and its relationship to electrocardiography (EKG).
-Students review how to take and record pulse rate and pulse and blood pressure.
-Various cardiac testing procedures are discussed, such as Holter monitoring and stress testing.
-A main focus of the course is the proper and successful completion of the performance of an EKG and how to discern whether or not a test is abnormal.
-Prerequisite: MA302
+This Medical Assistant course begins with a review of the cardiovascular system (heart and blood vessels) and its relationship to electrocardiography (EKG).
+Hunter Business School students review how to take and record pulse rate and pulse and blood pressure.

 Computerized Billing and EMR